-Our amount due to a shareholder represented an amount due to Ms. Lovinia Chiu, our Controlling Shareholder, which amounted to approximately HK\$83.0 million, HK\$83.5 million, HK\$34.5 million and HK\$0.3 million as at 31 March 2016, 2017 and 2018 and 31 October 2018, respectively.
+Our amount due to a shareholder represented amount due to Ms. Lovinia Chiu which amounted to approximately HK\$83.0 million, HK\$83.5 million, HK\$34.5 million and HK\$34.2 million as at 31 March 2016, 2017 and 2018 and 30 June 2018, respectively.

-All of our amount due to a shareholder was unsecured, interest-free and repayable on demand.
-All of our amount due to a shareholder will be settled before [REDACTED].
-For further details on the related party transactions and balances, please refer to note 28 to the Accountants' Report in Appendix I to this document.
+All our amount due to a shareholder were unsecured, interest-free and repayable on demand.
+All the amounts due to a shareholder are expected to be settled before [REDACTED].
+For further details of related party transactions and balances, please refer to note 26 to the Accountants' Report in Appendix I to this document.